Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Results and Discussion

 \subsection{Cell-capsule structure as a 'resistance-in-series' model}

-Considering the bacterial capsule as distinct from the extracellular matrix, we set out to model the transport of oxygen within the biofilms.
-A number of models have conceptualized biofilm structures in which cells and the EPS matrix occupy distinct layers while exhibiting different oxygen diffusivities (\cite{Wanner2006}; \cite{Stewart1998}; \cite{Hulst1989a}).
-Therefore, diffusional resistance to oxygen transport in the capsule relative to that in the regular EPS matrix, provided an essential basis for our theoretical investigations.
+Because the bacterial capsule has material properties distinct from the bulk extracellular matrix, our objective was to investigate this distinct difference in terms of oxygen transport.
+A number of models have conceptualized biofilm structures in which cells and the EPS matrix occupy distinct layers while exhibiting different oxygen diffusivities (\cite{Wanner2006}; \cite{Stewart1998}; \cite{Hulst1989a}; \cite{Cleary1979}).
+Therefore, the relative diffusional resistance of the capsule compared to the standard EPS matrix provided the foundational basis for our theoretical investigations.
 The model assumed that the resistance to mass transfer in the capsule is higher than that in the matrix, and the capsule thickness, $\lpart$, with typical dimensions in the range of hundreds of nanometers (\cite{Whitfield2020a}; \cite{Eichner2025a}), is a measure of this resistance.
 A simple reaction-diffusion analysis allowed prediction of the oxygen concentration profiles (see supplementary details, Figures S2 and S3).
-Our simulations distinctly illustrate the impact of the capsule through the aforementioned ’resistance-in-series’ model during the initial phases of biofilm development, where the steady-state oxygen concentration decreases by almost 70\% because of the mass transfer resistance surrounding the microbial cell (Figure \ref{2D-BPM-without-flow-MT-resistance-model-v5}).
+Our simulations distinctly illustrate the impact of the capsule through the aforementioned 'resistance-in-series’ model during the initial phases of biofilm development, where the steady-state oxygen concentration decreases by almost 70\% because of the elevated mass transfer resistance in the capsule surrounding the microbial cell (Figure \ref{2D-BPM-without-flow-MT-resistance-model-v5}).